 Can landlords require pet deposits in North Carolina?

-Yes, under North Carolina security deposit laws a landlord can require their tenants to pay a pet deposit prior to renting a property.
+Yes, under North Carolina security deposit laws a landlord can require their tenants to pay reasonable pet deposits they rent the property.

 pet deposit

-While there are no security deposit limits set by law, security deposits in North Carolina must be reasonable.
+While there are no pet deposits limits set by the law, security deposits in North Carolina must be reasonable.
 That means it should address only the type of damage that could be caused by a pet.

 How should landlords hold their tenants’ security deposits?